 - body location (legs vs. bikini line),

-- hair removal method (shaving, waxing, IPL, etc.).
+- method of hair removal (shaving, waxing, IPL, etc.).

 - Do I want to be smooth there only for special occasions, or also in daily life?